Skip to Content

 Foreign nationals who want permanent residence in the United States may be eligible to get a green card in each of the following categories:

 • Green Card for Victims of Abuse.
+We provide support to victims seeking safety and legal protection under U.S. immigration laws.

 Getting a Green Card through Family